ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 * Number of alerts stopped
 * A basic heartbeat

-This data is gathered continously when our application is running and gets pushed to cloudwatch metrics every 5 minutes.
+When our application is running, we are constantly gathering this data which we push to Cloudwatch metrics, every 5 minutes.
 Afterwards we reset our data counters, and start collecting again.
-This allows us to create a dashboard which has datapoints every 5 minutes for all the metrics we defined.
+This allows us to create a dashboard which has data-points every 5 minutes for all the metrics we defined.

 ##### AWS Cloudwatch